thread/custom-react-elements/README.md

 ## Shadow DOM

 By default, the custom elements created by this library will _not_ use the [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
-You can configure this when defining the component:
+We do this because turning on the ShadowDOM stops a component inheriting CSS styles from your global styles.
+You can turn the ShadowDOM on when defining the component:

 ```js
 CustomReactElements.define('my-component', MyComponent, {